Linaro/lava/doc/v2/dispatcher-format.rst

    parser to be considered. (``pylint`` will complain, so mark these import lines to disable ``unused-import``.)

 #.
-The initialisation of the Strategy subclass instantiates the top-level
+The initialization of the Strategy subclass instantiates the top-level
    Action for this Strategy.

 #.
 The named Action then populates an internal pipeline when the Strategy